pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 What has emerged from our work, including actions taken, outputs created, results achieved, current state reached, and developments that have unfolded?

 Which resources, tools, and assets we have available, including specific next actions assigned, unresolved questions remaining, and success criteria established?

+***

+Create a succinct essence containing everything necessary for progress and nothing that distracts.

+***

+Focus on the most important elements based on our conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
 ```

 ### Summary